-Sedgman’s ability to bring new solutions to an increasing number of commodities is evidenced by our role in successfully delivering the filtration plant at Alcoa of Australia’s Kwinana alumina refinery in Western Australia.
+Sedgman’s ability to bring new solutions and minerals processing leadership to an increasing number of commodities including alumina processing is evidenced by our role in successfully delivering the Alumina tailings (red mud) filtration plant and dry tails stack facility at Alcoa of Australia’s Kwinana alumina refinery in Western Australia.

-Alumina is a new industry for Sedgman, and applying large plate and frame filters to red mud disposal is a first in Australia, and for Alcoa.
-Sedgman’s solution includes integrating the largest plate and frame filters in the world with a materials handling system designed for very high availability and incorporating world class spreading and stacking technology.
+Applying large plate and frame filters to red mud disposal is a first in Australia, and for Alcoa.
+Sedgman’s solution included integrating the largest plate and frame filters in the world at the time.
+This materials handling system was designed for very high availability and incorporated world class spreading and stacking technology.

 Sedgman’s multidiscipline engineering skills, project management expertise and long track record implementing filtration technology and materials handling systems ensured successful project completion.